JonasFrey96/jonasfrey96.github.io/about.md

 **Scope**: Research Assistant at the Chair for High Performance Humanoid Technologies (Karlsruhe Institute of Technology)

 **Objective**:
 A High-Performance Humanoid for Human-Robot Collaboration in Real-World Scenarios.
-I significantly contributed from design to the implementation the Power and Battery Management System.
+I significantly contributed from design to the implementation of the Power and Battery Management System.
 It allows hot-plug functionality, recharging, safety precautions, delivering 100A @ 48V and between 2-4h battery operation.
 Established the basis for numerous downstream research results and experiments.

 **Project Homepage**: [https://h2t.anthropomatik.kit.edu/english/397.php]()